brandur/sorg/content/drafts/live-reload.md

 It's hard to be convinced just reading about it -- it doesn't seem like a big deal to just ⌘-`Tab` over to the browser and ⌘-`R` for a refresh -- but the first time you try it, it's hard not to get addicted.
-Its a tiny quality of life improvement, but one that makes the writing experience much more fluid.
-And where it's good for writing, it's _wonderful_ for design where it's common to make minor tweaks to CSS properties one at a time by the _hundreds_ to get everything looking exactly right.
+Although only a tiny quality of life improvement, it's one that makes the writing experience much more fluid.
+And where it's good for writing, it's _wonderful_ for design, where it's common to make minor tweaks to CSS properties one at a time by the hundreds to get everything looking exactly right.

-I decided to write my own implementation of the feature and was pleasantly surprised by how easy it turned out to be.
+I decided to write my own live reloading implementation and was pleasantly surprised by how easy it turned out to be.
-The libraries available for Go to use as primitives were robust, and nicely encapsulated complicated implementations into simple APIs.
-Browser-level technologies like WebSockets are now reliable and ubiquitous enough to lend themselves to an easy implementation with minimal fuss -- just a few lines of basic JavaScript.
+The libraries available for Go to use as primitives were robust, and nicely encapsulated complicated concerns into simple APIs.
+Browser-level technologies like WebSockets are now reliable and ubiquitous enough to lend themselves to an easy client-side implementation with minimal fuss -- just a few lines of basic JavaScript.
 No transpiling, no polyfills, no heavy build pipeline, no mess.

 Here's a short tour of the design.